Why use Knip?

 Automation

 Code and dependency management is often not the most fulfilling task.
-It is Knip’s mission to automate the part where it comes to finding unused things.
+It is Knip’s mission to automate the part where it comes to finding clutter.
 Because finding them manually is such a tedious job, and where do you even start?
-Knip contains a lot of standards and heuristics to search for things that can be deleted.
+Knip contains a lot of standards and heuristics to search for clutter.
 Knip is not without flaws.
 But even a list of results with a few false positives is many times better and faster than trying to do it manually.

 Comprehensive